 How to Determine if You Need Tent Seam Sealant

 - The first step in resealing seams is to determine whether you really need to or not.
-If your tent fabric has unsealed seams then you should go ahead and use a seam sealer, but if your model has taped seams you may not if the tent has less than 2 years or use.
+If your tent fabric has unsealed seams then you should go ahead and use a seam sealer, but if your model has taped seams you may not if the tent has less than 2 years of use.

 - Once you’ve determined that your tent needs some help, you will need to double-check whether the seam sealing product you’ve chosen should be applied on the inside or outside of the seam.
-This may depend on which side the original tape or DWR seal was used.
+This may depend on which side the original seam seal tape or DWR seal was used.
 Simply flick some water on the seam.
 If the droplets puddle up, the seal is on the opposite side.
 If the droplets bead up or roll away, you are probably on the side of the original seal.

 - After you know which side the original seal is on you can go ahead and remove it, if it’s a DWR coating goop-type sealant.
 A toothbrush or other small, dense brush will help.

 - If your tent has taped seams it’s best to try and maintain the original seam sealing tape as best as possible, only adding sealant to reapply the seam tape where it may have lifted.
 Once this step is complete you can pitch the tent and begin to apply the sealant.

 - Most seam sealer products are used the same way but might have minor differences in longevity, dry time, and application method.
 Always be sure to double-check the manufacturer’s instructions before using the product.